Thedford, Texas

 Thedford is an unincorporated community in Smith County, Texas, United States.
 Its area is small and undefined, having no formal or agreed-upon boundaries.
 The community's population is also small and relatively sparse.

 For all intents and purposes, Thedford is part of Lindale and is often considered one of Lindale's neighborhoods.
-People living the area are more accurately described as residents of Lindale, as the Thedford community is almost completely engulfed by Lindale, with which it shares a postal ZIP code, post office, fire–rescue services, and other services and utilities.
+People living in the area are more accurately described as residents of Lindale, as the Thedford community is almost completely engulfed by Lindale, with which it shares a postal ZIP code, post office, fire–rescue services, and other services and utilities.
 The entire Thedford community is served by the Lindale Independent School District.